 When we talk about the features of 10×42 vs 12×50 binoculars, initially 2 numbers peep into our minds.
 That is the magnification and the size of the objective lens.
 When we compare 2 pairs of binoculars, the primary considerations are the magnification power and aperture.
 In this instance, The Bushnell L series comes with 10x magnification power to render detailed and close images of the targeted objects.
 The 42mm standard objective lens can produce a clear and bright version of the detailed magnified output.

-Also, if you wear eyeglasses, you can use them without any eye fatigue for the large eye relief distance.
+The 10×42 pair has 4.2mm and the 12×50 pair has 4.16mm.
+The value of the exit pupil should be greater than 4.0mm so that you can use them for a longer period comfortably.
+If you wear eyeglasses, you can use them without any eye fatigue for the large eye relief distance.
 Though the L series 10×42 provides more eye relief than the rest one.
-Its 18mm distance will be more helpful than the Prime pair’s 16mm distance for the eyeglass wearers.
+Its 18mm distance will be more helpful than the Prime pair’s 16mm distance for eyeglass wearers.

 When budget is the consideration, both series can be found for under 200 dollars.
-However, the price range of the L series 10×42 is slightly less than the Prime 12×50 series binoculars.
+The price range of the L series 10×42 is slightly less than the Prime 12×50 series binoculars.
 As both are mid-range binoculars, you can go for any of them considering the design, performance, and purposes.